 Pilots went to a Service Flight Training School after they earned their wings.
-They were divided into single engine and multi-engined pilots.
-Vulcan was a multi-engined station, where pilots began to learn to handle the heavy bombers.
+They were divided into single engine and multi-engine pilots.
+Vulcan was a multi-engine station, where pilots began to learn to handle the heavy bombers.
 The pilots learned to make bombing runs over a target, with the use of an aerial camera mounted beneath the wings.

 As Yvonne explained: “The negatives were four inches square, and came in strips of twelve.
 The men were supposed to line up over the target and start taking photos.
 The first eleven should show a straight run over the target, and then the target should appear in the last photo.

 “When they came back from target practice, they would swear up and down that they had hit the target.
 And then when we developed the photos, we could see that they were all zig-zagged and sometimes the target wasn’t in any of them!”